 The Summer visit of the cousins and excitement to wait for them to get together was my favourite part.
 I used to find it interesting to figure out what could possibly be the reason behind the problem.
 Of course there are a lot of indicators about the possible culprit or criminal.

-I didn’t seriously have any preference or was not looking the storyline or plot.
+I didn’t seriously have any preference or was not looking for the storyline or plot.
 I was just reading because of the mystery.
 So I didn’t dislike anything about this series of adventures of young adults.
-Of course, back then I was just eleven years old like George and so could easily relate to her quiet easily.
+Of course, back then I was just eleven years old like George and so could easily relate to her quietly in my own way.

 I would suggest this book as a part of Early Reader venture books for children.
 The reason is that, the series has some really interesting conversations and adventures in the seaside island.
 As a beginning collection of book for reading this book would be great.